AnalytixAudit/KYC/README.md

 #### KYC Procedure:

-All projects that have obtained an audit certificate from us have followed these steps:
+All projects that have obtained a KYC certificate from us have followed these steps:

 • Upload ID / Passport / Driver License / Resident Permit to our verification partner Veriff